 David Payne was invited to bring his extensive knowledge and experience of music retail to manage the Wind Works team in 2013.
 A professional musician for 40+ years and luthier for more than 39 years, David plays bass, drums and tuba on the side while repairing and maintaining our fleet of string instruments.
 Having worked in local music stores for nearly 20 years, Dave brings his skills to Wind Works with a smile and a thumbs up, and hopes to increase his knowledge of our software system.
 He is the third David to join our team, and at the shop, usually goes by Dave to differentiate himself.
 David’s favorite color is green and his favorite music is the Beatle’s White Album.

-Isaiah was recommended to Ed by a local music teacher for his curiosity about how musical instruments work, and joined us in the summer of 2012.
-He graduated from high school in 2013 and then from Renton Technical College’ Band Instrument Repair Technology program in 2014.
-He has been repairing brass since he came into the shop and is looking to expand his skills into string repair.
-He is one of our resident trombonists, which he enjoys repairing, but his primary instrument is his voice.
-Isaiah enjoys streaming episodes of Season 12 (and only season 12) of It’s Always Sunny in Philedelphia.
-He can often be found singing along to his favorite song “Dirty Pop” by N’Sync.
+Isaiah was recommended to Ed by a local music teacher for their curiosity about how musical instruments work, and joined us in the summer of 2012.
+They graduated from high school in 2013 and then from Renton Technical College’s Band Instrument Repair Technology program in 2014.
+They have been repairing brass since they came into the shop and are looking to expand their skills into string repair.
+They are one of our resident trombonists, which they enjoy repairing, but their primary instrument is their voice.
+Isaiah enjoys streaming episodes of Season 12 (and only season 12) of It’s Always Sunny in Philadelphia.
+They can often be found singing along to their favorite song “Dirty Pop” by N’Sync.
 Isaiah is the Wind Works Brute Squad.

 Andrea came to us in 2017 with the expansion of our school liaison/delivery driver position.
 In addition to her normal delivery duties, she is building Wind Work’s relationships with local school districts, and has taken on the role of event coordinator for guest artists.
 Outside of her regular position here, Andrea teaches voice and performs in the community.
 She hopes to learn as much as she can in this position, and regularly uses her clarinet skills to assist with petting zoos, clinics and other events with schools.
 Her favorite pieces are Heitor Villa-Lobos’s “Bachianas Brasilieras #5, “and she happens to be an avid lover of Jurassic Park and dinosaurs in general.